tmtsoftware/csw/docs/src/main/commons/create-component.md

 -   Run `sbt <project>/universal:packageBin`.
 This will create self contained zip in `<project>/target/universal` directory
 -   Unzip generated zip file and enter into bin directory
 -   Run the `./<project>-cmd-app --local --standalone <path-to-local-config-file-to-start-the-component>`

+Alternatively, you can run `sbt stage`, which installs the application under target/universal/stage/bin.

 @@@ note { title=Note }